-• Include the components of the harbour water management system (ponds, leats, sluices) in any future condition survey and conservation management plan for the harbour.
+- Include the components of the harbour water management system (ponds, leats, sluices) in any future condition survey and conservation management plan for the harbour. - Encourage appropriate management (including tree management and new planting) of the woodland and agricultural land in order to retain their amenity value in the long term.